 - It’s great to get this figured out now.
 The earlier I can get a date locked down, the better chance our team has of avoiding having a whole bunch of open enrollments for multiple clients during the same week.

 - Quick review of what was covered, any last questions, and that’s it!

 After the Meeting

-It’s easy for things to get lost in the shuffle after a big, meaty meeting, so I always send along a summary of what was talked about the day after, to remind everybody.
-Also, a list reminding everyone of next steps.
-And, just for fun, a link to something funny related to whatever fun thing was talked about in the meeting.
+It’s easy for things to get lost in the shuffle after a big, meaty meeting, so I always send along a summary of what was talked about the day after.
+I also include a list to remind everyone of next steps.
+And just for fun, I sometimes include a link to something random we about in the meeting.
 (For example: if we ended up talking about Westworld while eating lunch, I might send a link to an interesting article about Westworld.
 That sort of thing.)